-- Global Business Honors Program: Seniors in this selective program devise an independent research project and work one-on-one with a faculty adviser.
-Click here for a sample of past topics.
-Click here for details about the program.
+- Global Business Honors Program: Students in this selective program devise an independent research project and work one-on-one with a faculty adviser.

-- The Boyle Society: Boyle Society members who want to contribute to Fordham business faculty research are assigned a research assistantship with a specific professor, based on common interests.
-Responsibilities may include:
+- Boyle Society: Members who want to contribute to Fordham business faculty research are assigned a research assistantship with a specific professor, based on common interests.